European Factors to Watch-Equity futures sag, Dt Bank in focus

 LONDON, June 8 (Reuters) - European equity futures slipped on Monday, with shares in Deutsche Bank in focus after Germany’s largest lender named a new chief executive.

-The euro zone’s blue-chip Euro STOXX futures fell 0.3 percent, as did Germany’s DAX futures.
-By contrast, France’s CAC futures fell 0.1 percent while Britain’s FTSE 100 futures contract was flat.
+The euro zone’s blue-chip Euro STOXX futures fell 0.1 percent, while Germany’s DAX slipped 0.2 percent.
+By contrast, France’s CAC futures rose 0.1 percent while Britain’s FTSE 100 futures contract was flat.

 Deutsche Bank purged its leadership on Sunday, appointing Briton John Cryan as chief executive to replace Anshu Jain just two weeks after Jain was given more power to reorganise the bank.